How Much Does a Click Cost? (in Paid Search)

 Google Adwords and Bing are very popular and effective ways to find and engage with potential customers and we frequently get asked by prospective clients about how much paid search advertising on these platforms costs.
-However, it's not a straightforward questions so when we answer the question on cost with the phrase ‘it depends’ we have to put this into context.
+However, it's not a straightforward questions so when we answer the question with 'it depends', we have to put it into context.
+Let us explain...

-This therefore puts into context the bids per keyword that the graphic to the right shows.
-With bids on the increase after the change in the Google SERPS page it makes sense to review your bids and your PPC campaign performance to ensure that you are still profitable.
-After all you don’t need to be bidding £148 per click to be over-paying on your Adwords campaign.
+This cost analysis puts the bids per keyword, that the graphic to the right shows, into context.
+With bids on the increase after the change in the Google SERPs (Search Engine Results Page) it makes sense to review your bids and your PPC campaign performance to ensure that you are still bidding profitably.
+After all, you don't need to be bidding £148 per click to be over-paying on your Adwords campaign.

 If you are unsure whether your Adwords campaigns are profitable or not, why not get in touch today and we can check out your account and have a chat about how we might be able to help you make it leaner, meaner and get better ROAS (Return on Ad Spend) for your business.